gerardfrez/dra-gerry.github.io/Paris2024.md

 ![eifle3](./eifel3.jpeg)

 ## The flying cauldron
 > The cauldron does not really have fire but incorporates 40 LED spotlights to illuminate the cloud created by 200 high-pressure misting nozzles.
+Paris is really living up as the host of the climate agreement.
 ![coul1](./couldron.jpeg)
 ![coul2](./could2.jpeg)